 Sprouting is inexpensive and doesn’t require fancy equipment.
 When sprouting beans or large grains like wheat, my favorite device is a colander.
 For small seeds, such as radish, I like to use a simple sprouting lid that screws onto a wide-mouth mason jar.
 I’ve also used an old piece of pantyhose instead of a special lid with fine results!
-Grab my free quick guide on sprouting seeds, grains, and legumes here.

 You can also let your sprouts grow out to become microgreens.
 Sprouting wheat, spelt, farrow, or einkorn takes several days to develop tails and when finished still tend to be a little too al dente to eat raw.
 However, growing out these cereal grains into microgreens gives them the ability to become no-cook food.
 Microgreens take about two weeks until they’re ready to eat.